 There are moments when you don’t really feel being affectionate.
-You had an argument.
+Then you have an argument.
 He didn’t follow through on his promise.
 She said something hurtful.

 Through the years, attraction may diminish.
 Physical attraction, I mean.
 She may not look the way she did 15 years ago.
 He may not be as buffed as he was 20 years ago.
 Physical attraction may fade.

 Neither can affinity sustain.
 Likes and dislikes change through the years.
-You both may like Crossfit now but later she might start liking Zumba or some other fitness regimen.
+You both may like Zumba now but later she might start liking Crossfit, HIIT or some other fitness regimen.
 Affinities may change.

 It is not the love that sustains the covenant